OctopusDeploy/blog/blog/2018-07/octopus-workers.md

 That's all it takes.
 Just one Tentacle is enough to stop user code executing on the Octopus Server.

 Of course, it's also possible to provision multiple Workers to share the work the server hands out.
+I'll talk about that in the next post.

 It's also possible to turn off the Built-in Worker, meaning that it never gets invoked even if the default pool happens to be empty.
 Check the option in Configuration -> Features.